joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 }
 ```

-To return the expression as one line of code, but to also allow for formatting, you must wrap the expression in parentheses, and the parenthesis must start on the same line as the return statement, or else the return statement will return `null`.
+To return the expression as one line of code, but to also allow for formatting, you must wrap the expression in parentheses, and the opening parenthesis must start on the same line as the return statement, or else the return statement will return `null`.

 ```jsx
 // src/ContactList.js